-FEEDING: Carnivorous (insectivorous) - live food
+FEEDING: Carnivorous - live food.

-Barking tree frogs eat live protein sources such as: gut-loaded crickets, earthworms and wax worms.
-In the wild, they would eat smaller frogs and a variety of live insects.
+Dumpy tree frogs eat live protein sources such as: gut-loaded crickets, earthworms and wax worms.

-Wild caught insects should never be fed, since they may carry disease.
+Wild caught insects should never be fed, since they can carry disease.
 All insects should be gut loaded (fed a nutritious diet about 24-hours before being offered to your frog - see our cricket care sheet).

 Be careful to feed the proper size prey for your frog's size.
-A good rule of thumb is that a cricket should never be larger than the distance between the frog's eyes, or the distance from its eyes to its nose.
+A good rule of thumb is that a cricket should be never be larger than the distance between the frog's eyes, or the distance from its eyes to its nose.